jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Project%20Architecture.png)

 ## 2) Provisioning Oracle Database in AWS RDS
 We begin by provisioning an Oracle database instance in **Amazon RDS** to serve as the source system.
-For this demo, we selected the **minimum supported compute and storage configuration** (db.m5.large, 20 GiB GP3) to minimize cost.
+For this demo, we selected the **minimum supported compute and storage configuration** (db.m5.large, 20 GiB) to minimize cost.
 We record the credentials DB name (ORCL) and the master (admin) username/password (required for connecting via Oracle SQL Developer).

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%201%20(AWS%20RDS).png)